rmnattas/rmnattas.com/content/about.md

 #### Hello!!

 I'm Abdulrahman, a Compiler Intern @[IBM](http://ibm.com) and a CS student @[UAlberta](http://ualberta.ca).\
-My passion is in low-level programming, compilers, operating systems, network, and blockchain.\
+My passion is in low-level programming, compilers, and operating systems.\
 Interest in aviations, automotive, and gaming.